Tunisia entry requirements for Thailand passport holders

 Proof of accommodation

-Carry a hotel booking confirmation or an invitation letter from your host.
-Immigration may ask for it if you look under-prepared.Recommended
+Carry a hotel reservation or a letter from your host in Tunisia.
+Immigration may ask for it during questioning.
+A printed booking confirmation works best.Recommended

 Proof of funds